RFD 031: Durable Conversation Storage with Workspace Projection

 Phase 1: Shared User-Local Storage

 Change the user-local storage path from <name>-<id> to <id>.
-Add migration logic to merge existing per-worktree directories.
+Add migration logic to merge existing per-worktree user-local directories.
+Import existing workspace conversations (active and archive partitions) into user-local storage so pre-RFD workspace-only conversations become durable before dual-write is enabled.
 Update with_user_storage to drop the name parameter.

 Phase 4: External Conversation Import

-Add lazy-import logic: when JP encounters a conversation in the workspace that does not exist in user-local, and the user performs a write operation on it, copy it to user-local first.
+Add import logic: when JP performs a write operation on a workspace-only conversation, copy it to user-local first, then follow the normal dual-write rules.
 Update jp conversation ls to display workspace-only conversations with appropriate indicators.

-Change --local toggling to copy-to-workspace / delete-from-workspace instead of the current move-between-storage-locations behavior.
+Change --local toggling to copy-to-workspace / delete-from-workspace instead of the current move-between-storage-locations behavior, updating the carried projection state.

 References